yashika-git/RSNA-MICCAI-Brain-Tumor-Radiogenomic-Classification/README.md

 # RSNA-MICCAI-Brain-Tumor-Radiogenomic-Classification

-Gliobstoma is the most common form of brain cancer in adults and the one with the worst prognosis, with median survival being less than a year.
+Glioblastoma is the most common form of brain cancer in adults and the one with the worst prognosis, with median survival being less than a year.
 The presence of a specific genetic sequence in the tumor known as MGMT promoter methylation has been shown to be a favorable prognostic factor and a strong predictor of responsiveness to chemotherapy.

 Currently, genetic analysis of cancer requires surgery to extract a tissue sample.
 Then it can take several weeks to determine the genetic characterization of the tumor.